African Civilisational Architecture

 Origination and Transmission

 Civilisation begins in story, but story alone does not endure.
 For knowledge to survive across time, movement, and rupture, it must be carried, performed, remembered, and corrected.
-In African civilisations, this function was not informal.
-It was structured.
+In African civilisations, this function was often structured and formal.

 Fable marks the point of origination.
 It is not entertainment, nor allegory in the trivial sense.
 Fable is instruction encoded in narrative form.
 It carries cosmology, ethics, history, and law in a mode that can travel where direct record cannot.
-Under conditions of danger or suppression, fable allows knowledge to circulate without naming itself openly.
+Under conditions of danger or suppression, fable allows knowledge to circulate without naming itself openly, requiring deep contextual and domain knowledge at times, to be legible.

-Griot names custodianship.
-Knowledge was not left to chance transmission.
-It was held by trained specialists whose authority derived from accuracy, continuity, and communal verification.
+Griot names custodianship, so that foundational, critical and civilisational knowledge was not left to chance transmission.
+The position of Griot was held by trained specialists whose authority derived from accuracy, continuity, and communal verification.
 Griotic systems ensured that memory was not merely remembered, but performed, challenged, corrected, and renewed in public settings.
 This was not improvisation.
 It was disciplined recall.

 Score is the mechanism that allows story to persist beyond individual memory.
 Rhythm, repetition, pattern, and cadence imprint knowledge into the body and the collective.
 Through song, chant, sequence, and ritual timing, information becomes durable.
 Score transforms knowledge into something that can survive migration, enslavement, exile, and generational rupture without dependence on a single carrier.